• Skip to primary navigation

 Planning for bad things to happen and why you need to be specific!

-Planning for bad things to happen, trying to prevent bad things, or expecting the worse, not only takes up time, but it also can affect your mood, how you feel about yourself, and can even stop you from getting things that you want from life.
+Planning for bad things to happen, trying to prevent bad things, or expecting the worse take up time and can affect your mood and how you feel about yourself and can even stop you from getting things that you want from life.

-I want to talk about why you might feel the need to plan for the worse, what it does to you, and hopefully help you to understand why this happens.
-I am going to start with some examples before talking to you about why this happens, and whether or not it does any good.
+I want to talk about why you might need to plan for the worse, what it does to you, and hopefully, help you understand why this happens.
+I will start with some examples before talking to you about why this happens and whether or not it does any good.

 Why do I always expect bad things to happen?

-I can give you a few answers to this but I need to take apart the question first, in order to give you an answer that will make sense to your own particular case.
-First I need to look at what you mean by ‘expecting bad things to happen.’
+I can give you a few answers, but I need to take apart the question first to give you an answer that will make sense to your particular case.
+First, I need to consider what you mean by ‘expecting bad things to happen.’

 OCD/Intrusive Thoughts and expecting bad things to happen

-If you have OCD and are worried that something bad might happen, this can be in relation to yourself or to others and I shall give a few examples now.
+If you have OCD and are worried that something bad might happen, this can be about yourself or others, and I shall give a few examples now.

 • You might get sick or injure yourself